 These mats are more comfortable and provide more insulation than a closed cell foam mat.
 They can get punctures but will still provide some cushioning and insulation due to the foam inside - unlike airbeds.
 They tend to be heavier than air inflatable mats and closed cell foam mats.

 The original airbeds used to be very heavy and were cold to sleep on as the air circulated inside the mat taking heat away from the body.
 Modern examples are remarkable feats of engineering that now provide good insulation by keeping the air trapped in pockets and, with some mats, by adding insulation, or heat reflective layers.
 They are made from highly engineered materials that are both light and durable.
-Modern examples such as the NeoAir series, from Thermarest, range from the lightest imaginable models such as the Uberlite, to the all-rounder XLite series, right through to the highly insulated XTherm mats.
-All NeoAir’s are supplied with pump sacs for inflation and there’s also the tiny battery operated MicroPump available, or you can resort to good old-fashioned breath to save the most weight.
+Often, air mats are supplied with some form of pump sack for inflation and there’s also the tiny battery operated pumps available, or you can resort to good old-fashioned breath to save the most weight.

 Depending on their construction, nothing can beat this type of mat for their warmth to weight ratio, and with the standard thickness usually twice that of a self-inflating mat they’re generally more comfortable for that very reason.
 For the user wanting something light, warm and compact they have become the standard choice.
 One slight disadvantage of this type of mat is that if it gets a puncture you lose both comfort and insulation of your mat - at least with a self-inflating mat you have the backup of the foam for insulation.
 Air inflatable mats, more often than not, will be packaged with a small repair kit for field puncture repairs.